zymbit-applications/aws-credentials-provider/README.md

 ### Register certificate authority with AWS
-1. From the AWS IoT Core console, select Secure, CAs, then Register.
+1. From the AWS IoT Core console, select Secure, CAs, Register, Register CA.
-2. Click Register CA.
-3. Follow steps 1-3.
+2. Follow steps 1-3.
-4. For step 4 use this command.
+3. For step 4 use this command.
 If you created a CA not using our steps, change the -CA and -CAkey paths.
 ```
 openssl x509 -req -in verificationCert.csr -CA CA_files/zk_ca.pem -CAkey CA_files/zk_ca.key -CAcreateserial -out verificationCert.crt -days 500 -sha256
 ```
-5. Upload CA_file/zk_ca.pem as the CA certificate.
+4. Upload CA_file/zk_ca.pem as the CA certificate.
-6. Upload verificationCert.crt as verification certificate.
+5. Upload verificationCert.crt as verification certificate.
-7. Select Activate CA certificate and Enable auto-registration of device certificates.
+6. Select Activate CA certificate and Enable auto-registration of device certificates.
-8. Select Register CA certificate.
+7. Select Register CA certificate.